Welche Arten von Feuchtesensoren gibt es und wo werden sie eingesetzt?

 Duct humidity sensors: health protection and prevention of mold growth

 Duct humidity sensors - like room humidity sensors - reliably measure the Humidity of the supply or extract air in air ducts.
-Because air that is too humid or too dry has a direct impact on health, dry air also dries out people's mucous membranes and thus promotes infectious diseases.
-This is often the case in winter.
+This is because air that is too humid or too dry has a direct impact on health.
+Dry air also causes people's mucous membranes to dry out and thus favors infectious diseases.
+This is often the case in winter in the fall.
 In summer, humid air in particular offers pathogens an ideal environment.
 It also encourages the growth of mold - which in turn is dangerous for both people and the building fabric.

-It is therefore particularly important to regularly check the humidity in ventilation ducts and to take appropriate measures in the event of deviations from the target value tolerance.
+It is therefore particularly important to check the humidity in the ventilation ducts regularly and to take appropriate measures in the event of deviations from the setpoint tolerance.

 Pendulum humidity sensor: Ideal conditions for sensitive plants